zkoevaari/rust-joe-syntax/README.md

     - Marking reserved prefixes and reserved guards
 - Support for literal suffixes: marks suspicious tokens that are valid, but only when processed by a macro
+- Attributes
+- Macros
+- Option to assign a separate color to control characters as a group, and to `!`, `?`, `#` and `$` individually (when they are not part of other recognized language structures)
+- Updated list of identifiers (Edition 2024)

 ## Known limitations ##